 Many times, a dispute can be resolved through careful negotiation and diligent representation.
 Many insurance companies prefer to avoid the risks, bad publicity, and costs associated with bringing a claim to litigation.
 This can provide a person an edge in negotiations.
 At times, however, neither side finds the terms agreeable, and the matter must be settled in court through the litigation process.
 At trial, claims will be settled through argument and evidence, and the final decision and ruling on the claim will be made by the judge or jury.

 What will serve as compensation for my dispute?

 Insurance claims may result in much more favorable settlements once an attorney is involved.
 Insurance companies may be more willing to settle with an attorney because the possibility of a lawsuit is more real.
 Regardless if the case is settled outside of court or a verdict is returned in court, if it is in the claimant’s favor, compensation could be provided in the form of monetary damages, and in rare cases may include punitive damages.

 Georgia Insurance Dispute Attorneys

-If you are involved in an insurance claim and feel that you're not being provided the coverage that your policy provides, you may have an insurance dispute case on your hands.
+If you are involved in an insurance claim and feel that you’re not being provided the coverage that your policy provides, you may have an insurance dispute case on your hands.
 The Gautreaux Law Firm can help.
-Contact us for a consultation on your case.
+Contact us for a consultation about your insurance dispute case.